tiggus/kpmg/README.md

 terraform to provision three teir app on azure

-note: most scripts the default from hashicorp - wanted to chow structure and keeping all vars to vars.tf etc
+note: most scripts are the default ones from hashicorp - wanted to show structure and keeping all vars to vars.tf etc

 to code in the pipeline:
 - stage 1 teraform init